Emil du Bois-Reymond: On nationalism

-Following France's declaration of war on Prussia on 3 August 1870, du Bois-Reymond proclaimed that "the University of Berlin, quartered opposite the King's palace, is, by the deed of its foundation, the intellectual bodyguard (geistige Leibregiment) of the House of Hohenzollern."
+Following France's declaration of war on Prussia on 3 August 1870, du Bois-Reymond proclaimed that "the University of Berlin, quartered opposite the King's palace, is, by the deed of its foundation, the intellectual bodyguard (das geistige Leibregiment) of the House of Hohenzollern."
 But by the time of France's surrender on 26 January 1871 du Bois-Reymond had come to regret his words, lamenting the "national hatred of two embittered peoples."
 His 1878 lecture "On National Feeling" expanded on this topic, offering one of the earliest analyses of nationalism after those of Lord Acton and Fustel de Coulanges.

+On history

+In 1877 du Bois-Reymond presented a view of the past that highlighted science as the sole endeavor that demonstrated any improvement.
+"Science is the chief instrument of civilization," he wrote, "and the history of science the essential history of humanity.”
+In 1936 his argument was repeated by George Sarton in a lecture inaugurating a seminary in the history of science at Harvard University:Definition.
+Science is systematized positive knowledge, or what has been taken as such at different ages and in different places.

+Theorem.
+The acquisition and systematization of positive knowledge are the only human activities which are truly cumulative and progressive.

+Corollary.
+The history of science is the only history which can illustrate the progress of mankind.
+In fact, progress has no definite and unquestionable meaning in other fields than the field of science.One historiographer described du Bois-Reymond's attention to the history of science as "the first and indeed the most decisive attack on established historical scholarship" in the 19th century.

 On Darwinism

 Du Bois-Reymond was the first German professor to convert to Darwinism.
 He expounded the theory in popular classes at the University of Berlin, in itinerant lectures in the Ruhr and the Rhineland, and in formal addresses translated and reprinted across Europe and North America.
 Unlike his rival Ernst Haeckel, du Bois-Reymond espoused a mechanistic interpretation of natural selection that anticipated modern views.
 Few in Germany took offense at his teachings until 1883, when his obituary to Darwin outraged conservatives and Catholics.